 Santa Monica Boulevard Advisory Committee

-The Santa Monica Boulevard Reconstruction Project was the City of West Hollywood's two-year roadway improvement and beautification plan for the 3-mile stretch of Santa Monica Boulevard between La Brea Avenue and Doheny Drive, a part of historic Route 66 and one of the country's most recognizable thoroughfares.
+BACK TO PROJECT LISTThe Santa Monica Boulevard Reconstruction Project was the City of West Hollywood's two-year roadway improvement and beautification plan for the 3-mile stretch of Santa Monica Boulevard between La Brea Avenue and Doheny Drive, a part of historic Route 66 and one of the country's most recognizable thoroughfares.

 The West Hollywood City Council established the 41-member Santa Monica Boulevard Advisory Steering Committee (SMBASC) in early 1998.In November 1998, after a year-long planning process involving an extensive community visioning process, the West Hollywood City Council adopted the Santa Monica Boulevard Master Plan.